Last updated: October 24, 2023

 About the General Data Protection Regulation (GDPR)

 - Right to Data Portability.
-You have the right to request your personal information in a structured, commonly used and machine-readable format.
+You’re allowed to request a copy of your personal info in a structured, frequently used, machine-readable format.

 - Right to Object.
 You might say no to us processing your info in some cases.
 For example, if it’s for marketing, or if we’re doing it based on your circumstances.